wwlorey/djangoapp/README.md

 If it prompts you for a password, exit and try SSHing again.
 It should login automatically.

-8. Run the following script to migrate the database to the webapp:
+8. Run the following script to migrate the database to the webapp and pre-load some data:

     ```bash
-    ./pgconfig
+    ./migrate.sh
     ```

     When prompted, leave username and email address as the defaults.
 Password is `Pollsdb1`.